 You can arrange the interior at your leisure (with a foam coating for example).

-On the second picture, my "DJ suitcase" which I spoke at the beginning.
+On others pictures, my "DJ suitcase" which I spoke at the beginning,

 My project inspires you, send me photos of your achievements.